jeremyjohn/PreventLooting/README.md

 **UseCupboard** - enable to share entities if cupboard authorization, in cupboard radius

+**UseCupboardInclude** - list of types to loot with parameter UseCupboard.
+Types available: storage, player, corpse, backpack, backpackplugin.
+The default value is recommended.
+Note: with "UseCupboardInclude" values: player, corpse, backpack, backpackplugin - allowing loot only when both player auth in cupboard!

 **UseOnlyInCupboardRange** - enable to use the plugin only in the coverage area of cupboard

+**UseOnlyInCupboardRangeInclude** -  list of types to loot with parameter UseOnlyInCupboardRange.
+Types available: storage, player, corpse, backpack, backpackplugin.
+The default value is recommended.

 **ExcludeEntities** - list of excludes